mattijn/topojson/docs/example/settings-tuning.md

 ---
 layout: default
-title: Settings and tuning possibilities
+title: Settings and tuning
 parent: Example usage
 nav_order: 2
 ---

-# Settings and tuning possibilities
+# Settings and tuning

 The TopoJSON format is merely designed to create smaller files than its GeoJSON counterpart.
 It is capable of doing so through a few options of which the following are currently available:
 - compute topology